Chris-Schnaufer/agol2mysql/data_xfer_excel_details.md

 Forces the update of the data in the database.
 By default, only new records are added to the database tables.

-When changes are made to the AGOL data, specifying the `--force` flag will cause an additional check to be made against the databasse.
+When changes are made to the AGOL data, specifying the `--force` flag will cause an additional check to be made against the database.
-If that check shows that the AGOL data is newer, the database entry will be updated.
+If the check shows that the AGOL data is newer, the asssociated database entry will be updated.

-As when this flag isn't specified, all new records that are found will be added.
+All new records that are found will be added to the database.

 ##### key_name flag
 Specifies the name of the database primary key column in the spreadsheet.